isabella232/move-voicemail-to-s3-blueprint/moveVoicemailToS3Lambda/README.md

     {
       "account": ["<your AWS account number>"],
       "detail-type": ["v2.detail.events.conversation.{id}.voicemail.end"],
-      "detail.eventBody.queueId": ["<the GenesysCloud QueueId that the voicemails will be left on."]
+      "detail.eventBody.queueId": ["<the Genesys Cloud QueueId that the voicemails will be left on."]
     }
   ```
 * Once the EventBridge is set up you are done with this Lambda setup.